Skip to content

 • All staff are given guidelines on how to respond and what steps to take if a student or other staff member expresses thoughts or signs of suicide.

-• All of our school’s licensed staff participate in suicide prevention training for their license renewal
+• All of our school’s licensed staff participate in suicide prevention training for their license renewal.

-• Students identified who may be at risk of suicide receive interventions and support appropriate to their
+• Students identified who may be at risk of suicide receive interventions and support appropriate to their individual needs which may include a screening interview (CSSR-S Screening Tool With Intervention Strategies), parent/guardian contact, a safety plan, mental health recommendations/referrals (JFEC), a re-entry meeting, and regular follow-up.

 • Our school psychologist and school counselor are available to work with at-risk students one on one or in a small group setting to develop coping skills.